ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A BPI test environment is installed and configured properly.
 * The BPI storage component is designed to support policy management.
+* A set of test policies has been configured in the BPI storage component.
-* A BPI Subject has appropriate permissions to create, modify, and delete policies.
+* A BPI Subject has appropriate permissions for the test policies.

 Test Steps:

-1. Create a set of policies that the BPI storage component should be able to manage, including access control policies, retention policies, and deletion policies.
+1. Create a set of policies that the BPI storage component should be able to manage.
 2. Using the BPI's user interface or API, attempt to create each of the policies defined in step 1.
 3. Verify that each policy was created successfully and is stored in the BPI storage component.
 4. Modify one or more of the policies created in step 2 and verify that the changes are applied correctly.
 5. Attempt to delete one or more of the policies created in step 2 and verify that they are removed from the BPI storage component.
 6. Attempt to retrieve a policy from the BPI storage component using the BPI's user interface or API and verify that the correct policy is returned.
-7. Attempt to enforce one or more of the policies created in step 2 and verify that the appropriate actions are taken (e.g., access is denied for a BPI Subject who does not have the necessary permissions).
+7. Verify that an action on the BPI Storage component taken by the test BPI Subject is either allowed or denied by the set of policies created in step 2 and verify that the appropriate actions towards the test BPI Subject are taken based on the result of the policy evaluation of the test BPI Subjects attempted action.
 8. Repeat steps 2-7 for each type of policy created in step 1.
 9. Verify that the BPI's user interface or API provides a clear way to manage policies.